 I was working as a newspaper editor in 2011 during the Arab Spring, and was reading stories daily about uprisings and revolutions.
 It all started in Tunisia, but spread to multiple nations in northern Africa – including Egypt.
 And, for quite a few years afterwards, Egypt just didn't seem like a safe place to travel.

 But if I've learned anything from traveling the world, it's that the news media makes most places sound a lot scarier than they actually are.

 Many tour companies did indeed suspend operations in Egypt following the revolution; not many people were going there from 2012-2015.
-But we're nearly into 2018 now, and things are changing.
+But we're into 2020 now, and things are changing.
 Tourism still isn't anywhere near what it was pre-2011 in Egypt, but visitors are starting to come back each year in larger and larger numbers.